bryan21o/Capst_Projects/README.md

 Insights and Recommendations:  Interpret your findings in the context of the business problem.

-To complete this project necessary materials:

-The US Accidents dataset ("US_Accidents_March23.csv") downloaded from Kaggle. (import kagglehub) Requieres to a Python environment with the necessary libraries installed (pandas, numpy, matplotlib, seaborn).
-Dashboard: Created a Tableau dashboard to visualize key findings.

 Tableau Dashboard
 A comprehensive dashboard visualizing the key findings of this analysis is available on Tableau Public: